kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/docker-compose@jjA9E0J8N2frfeJCNtA1m.md

 # Docker Compose

-Docker Compose is a tool for defining and running multi-container Docker applications.
-It allows you to create, manage, and run your applications using a simple YAML file called `docker-compose.yml`.
-This file describes your application's services, networks, and volumes, allowing you to easily run and manage your containers using just a single command.
+Docker Compose is a tool for defining and running multi-container applications using a YAML file (`docker-compose.yml`).
+It describes application services, networks, and volumes, enabling you to create, manage, and run entire containerized applications with single commands for simplified orchestration.

 Visit the following resources to learn more: